go-ozzo/ozzo-validation/README.md

 ## Description

-ozzo-validation is a Go package that provides configurable and extensible validation capabilities for data of various types.
-It has the following features:
+ozzo-validation is a Go package that provides configurable and extensible data validation capabilities.
+It uses programming constructs to specify how data should be validated rather than relying on struct tags, which makes your code more flexible and less error prone. ozzo-validation has the following features:

 * rule-based data validation that allows specifying a list of validation rules to validate a data value.
 * validation rules are declared via normal code constructs instead of error-prone struct tags.